ARMmbed/mbed-os-5-docs/docs/api/platform/MpuManagement.md

 ## MPU management

-### Overview

-Memory protection for Mbed OS is enabled automatically for devices which support the MPU API.
-The MPU management functions provided here allow these memory protections to be turned of by libraries and applications if needed.
-The memory protection provided by the MPU does the following:
+Memory protection for Mbed OS is enabled automatically for devices that support the MPU API.
+The MPU management functions provided here allow libraries and applications to turn off these memory protections if necessary.
+The memory protection the MPU provides does the following:

-- Prevents execution from RAM
+- Prevents execution from RAM.
-- Prevents writing to ROM
+- Prevents writing to ROM.

-MPU management is handled automatically by Mbed OS in the following situations:
+Mbed OS handles MPU management automatically in the following situations:

-- Memory protection is enabled as part of the boot sequence
+- Memory protection is enabled as part of the boot sequence.
-- Memory protection is disabled when starting a new application
+- Memory protection is disabled when starting a new application.
-- Memory protection is disabled while flash programming
+- Memory protection is disabled while flash programming.

-<span class="notes">**Note:** Memory protection should be transparent to most applications and libraries as this is handled automatically by Mbed OS for operations which need to disable MPU protections such as flash programming.</span>
+<span class="notes">**Note:** Memory protection should be transparent to most applications and libraries because Mbed OS handles it automatically for operations that need to disable MPU protections, such as flash programming.</span>

-#### Ram Execute Lock
+#### RAM execute lock

-After boot execution from RAM is not allowed.
+After-boot execution from RAM is not allowed.
 Libraries requiring the ability to execute from RAM can enable this by acquiring the RAM execution lock.
-The RAM execution lock has a count associated with it and can be locked multiple times.
+The RAM execution lock has a count associated with it, and you can lock t multiple times.
 Execution from RAM is disabled only when all components have unlocked it.

-#### Rom Write Lock
+#### ROM write lock

-After boot writing to ROM is not allowed.
+After-boot writing to ROM is not allowed.
 Libraries requiring the ability to writing to ROM can enable this by acquiring the ROM write lock.
-The ROM write lock has a count associated with it and can be locked multiple times.
-Writing to ROM disabled only when all components have unlocked it.
+The ROM write lock has a count associated with it, and you can lock it multiple times.
+Writing to ROM disablesd only when all components have unlocked it.

-<span class="notes">**Note:** When the ROM write lock is held many devices will still fault if code writes to ROM.</span>
+<span class="notes">**Note:** When the ROM write lock is held, many devices will still fault if code writes to ROM.</span>

 ### Function reference